University of Health Sciences (Turkey): Hamidiye Campus in Istanbul

 The construction of the Haydarpaşa Campus building was commissioned by the Ottoman Sultan Abdulhamid II (r.
 1876–1909) in 1894.
 The building was designed by the French-Ottoman architect Alexander Vallaury (1850–1921) and the Italian architect Raimondo D'Aronco (1857–1932).
 The rectangular-plan structure spans 54 daa, with an inner courtyard covering 80 daa of land.

 The School of Medicine, named Mekteb-i Tıbbiyye-i Şahane (مَكْتَبِ طبیە شاهانە, lit.
 "Royal School of Medicine"), was officially opened by Sultan Abdulhamid II on his birthday, 6 November 1903.
 The building initially housed the Military Medicine School until 1909, after which it became home to a civilian medical school.
 It included a botanical garden with medicinal plants and featured faculties of medicine and pharmacy.
 An underground tunnel connected the school to the military hospital across the street.

 In 1933, following the reorganization of higher education in Turkey as part of Atatürk's reforms, the School of Medicine was closed.
 The building was subsequently allocated to Haydarpaşa High School.
-From 1983 onward, the building was used by Marmara University as a campus, which included a Faculty of Medicine.
+From 1983 onwards, the building was used by Marmara University as the Haydarpaşa Campus, which included a Faculty of Medicine.
+The campus was transferred to University of Health Sciences in 2016.

 In June 2019, a presidential decree designated all faculties, colleges, and institutes located at the Haydarpaşa Campus with the prefix Hamidiye, in honor of Abdulhamid II, the founder of the original medical school.